Izder456/paintRoomCalc/README.md

 > to run the C version with clang, type `clang paintRoomCalc.c -o paintRoomCalc && ./paintRoomCalc`

-> to run the C version with gnu-c, tpye `gcc paintRoomCalc.c -o paintRoomCalc && ./paintRoomCalc`
+> to run the C version with gnu-c, type `gcc paintRoomCalc.c -o paintRoomCalc && ./paintRoomCalc`

+> to run the Obj-C version, type `gcc $(gnustep-config --objc-flags) -o paintRoomCalc painRoomCalc.m $(gnustep-config --base-libs)

 ## Or :
 you could run it in the browser :